sudorandom/fauxrpc.com/content/docs/_index.md

 ---
-linkTitle: "Documentation"

 ---

-This is documentation!
+This is the documentation section!
+Click on a section on the left to read more.